 Some medications can exacerbate asthma.
-Aspirin and other nonsteroidal anti-inflammatory drugs can cause severe exacerbations and should be avoided in patients with a history of reacting to these agents86.
-Beta-blocker drugs administered orally or intraocularly may exacerbate bronchospasm (Evidence A) and close medical supervision is essential when these are used by patients with asthma87.
+Aspirin and other nonsteroidal anti-inflammatory drugs can cause severe exacerbations and should be avoided in patients with a history of reacting to these agents.
+Beta-blocker drugs administered orally or intraocularly may exacerbate bronchospasm (Evidence A) and close medical supervision is essential when these are used by patients with asthma.
+Beta blockers have a proven benefit in the management of patients with acute coronary syndromes and for secondary prevention of coronary events.
+Data suggest that patients with asthma who receive newer more cardio-selective beta blockers within 24 hours of hospital admission for an acute coronary event have lower in-hospital mortality rates.